Adamink/SphWaterSimulation/README.md

 - Multiple ways of visualization using [OVITO](http://www.ovito.org/), [OpenGL/GLUT](https://www.opengl.org/resources/libraries/glut/) and [blender](https://www.blender.org/)
 - Surface reconstruction using [splashsurf](https://github.com/w1th0utnam3/splashsurf)
 - Multithreading for accelerating simulation using [OpenMP](https://www.openmp.org/)
-- Rendered using [Cycles](https://www.cycles-renderer.org/) with GPU accelerated ray-tracing
+- Rendered with GPU accelerated ray-tracing using [Cycles](https://www.cycles-renderer.org/)

 ## Install & Run
 The installation has only been tested on Ubuntu for now.
 The project is built with [CMake](https://cmake.org/).
 Before installation, please make sure CMake is installed.
-The project also depends on OpenGL/GLUT, please use the following command to install OpenGL/GLUT.
+The project also depends on OpenGL/GLUT, please use the following command to install dependencies.
 ```shell
 sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev libx11-dev libxi-dev
 ```